ellbur/rstweaver/doc/source/tutorial.rst

 You can restart a whole file:

-.. weaver:: test5.rst exec block
+.. weaver:: new exec join

     .. haskell:: Main.hs restart